code-differently/code-differently-24-q4/lesson_00/dennislipscomb/README.md

 I prefer to receive direct feedback in a 1-on-1 setting.
 Don't hold any punches.
 Brute honesty motivates me.
 I may not like you in the moment but I'll appreciate it later.

 On the otherhand, I tend to be soft when giving feedback.
-I'm very politically correct and try to protect feelings.
+I can be very politically correct and try to protect feelings while still getting the point across.

 ## The Favorite Things 🤌🏽
 * Chicken Wings 🍗
-* Autum 🍁
+* Autumn 🍁
 * Sneakers 👟
 * Writing Music/Poetry 🎤
 * Running 🏃🏽‍♂️